About

 Isabella Etna

-Bella is a graduate of the Master of Architecture at The Melbourne School of Design.
-Her interests lie at the intersection of Italian & Japanese language, architecture and culture.
-Particularly the period of The School of Venice led by Giuseppe Samonà which was the focus of her Independent Thesis in Semester 1 2020 supervised by Alan Pert and Scott Woods.
+Isabella Etna is an architect and alumni of M.Arch (MSD).
+In practice her focus is on adaptive reuse, preserving local methods of construction, and low impact materials.
+Her research interests lie at the intersection of Italian & Japanese language, architecture and culture, specifically the period of The School of Venice led by Giuseppe Samonà which was the focus of her Graduate Thesis.

 Editor